Louis Alfred Becquerel

-Louis Alfred Becquerel (3 June 1814 – 10 March 1862) was a French physician and medical researcher.
+Louis Alfred Becquerel (3 June 1814 – 10 March 1862) was a French medical doctor and medical researcher.

 Becquerel was born in Paris.
 He was the oldest son of Antoine César Becquerel, and brother of Alexandre Edmond Becquerel.
 In 1840 he obtained his doctorate with the thesis "Recherches cliniques sur les affections tuberculeuses du cerveau", and in 1847 attained the title of professeur agrégé.